arocull/Luchadores/README.md

 npm run server          # Runs the server without building. npm run start           # Builds and runs the server.
 ```

+### Configuration

+Luchadores servers ping a "Server Browser" while running.
+If you'd like to configure this, update `config/default.json > heartbeat > servers` to ping your desired server.

 ## Contributing